seqan/sharg-parser/CONTRIBUTING.md

 ### Request review by a SeqAn core member

-Once your changes are approved by one reviewer, request a second review from a core member (or wait for it to be assigned).
+Once your changes are approved by one reviewer, request a second review from a core member (or wait for assignment).
 They will go through everything briefly again and make sure that nothing escaped the first reviewer's notice.
 Ultimately, they will approve your changes and merge your branch.